Audience menu for:

-In the event that the value of the surplus sale exceeds $5,000 the Assistant VP for Procurement will obtain approval from the VP for Finance and Operations.
+In the event that the value of the surplus sale exceeds $5,000 the Director for Procurement will obtain approval from the Director for Procurement.

-The Assistant VP for Procurement may request additional information from the protesting party who shall submit the information within the time periods established.
-The protest will be forwarded by the Assistant VP for Procurement to the College’s General Counsel for review and recommendation.
-When a protest has been filed within ten (10) calendar days and before an award has been made the procurement process may be suspended, at the sole discretion of the Assistant VP for Procurement, and no award of the contract will be made until the protest has been settled.
-A decision on a protest shall be made in writing by the Assistant VP for Procurement within ten (10) working days after receiving the recommendation from the College’s General Counsel.
+The Director for Procurement may request additional information from the protesting party who shall submit the information within the time periods established.
+The protest will be forwarded by the Director for Procurement to the College's General Counsel for review and recommendation.
+When a protest has been filed within ten (10) calendar days and before an award has been made the procurement process may be suspended, at the sole discretion of the Director for Procurement, and no award of the contract will be made until the protest has been settled.
+A decision on a protest shall be made in writing by the Director for Procurement within ten (10) working days after receiving the recommendation from the College's General Counsel.

-When a contract or purchase order is awarded on some basis other than price alone, unsuccessful bidders may request a debriefing to the Assistant VP for Procurement within a reasonable time.
+When a contract or purchase order is awarded on some basis other than price alone, unsuccessful bidders may request a debriefing to the Director for Procurement within a reasonable time.
 Debriefings shall be provided at the earliest feasible time after the final recommendation has been made and after approval by the Board of Trustees (if applicable).
-The debriefing shall be conducted by the Assistant VP for Procurement.
+The debriefing shall be conducted by the Director for Procurement.

 The debriefing shall be limited to discussion of the unsuccessful bidder's proposal and may not include discussion of a competing bidder's confidential or proprietary information.
 The debriefing shall be factual, consistent with the evaluation of the proposal and may provide information on areas in which the unsuccessful bidder's proposal was deemed weak or deficient.